Follow us on

 WHAT IS ATHLETIC PUBALGIA?

-• In the majority of cases, the hip adductor muscle group and/or rectus abdominis are injured (Meyers et al, 2012).
+• In the majority of cases, the tendons of the hip adductor muscle group and/or rectus abdominis are injured (Meyers et al, 2012).

 WHAT ARE THE SYMPTOMS?